QuestPDF/QuestPDF-Documentation/docs/concepts/components.md

 # Components

 A component is a special type of element that can generate content depending on its state.
 This approach is really common in many web-development libraries and solves multiple issues.
-You should consider creating your own component when part of the document is going to be reused in other documents.
-Another good scenario is when you plan to repeat a more complex section.
-In such a case, you can implement a component that takes input provided as constructor's argument, and generates PDF content.
-Then, such component can be easily used in a for loop in the document itself.
+You should consider creating your own component when part of your document will be reused in other documents.
+Another good application of components is when you plan to repeat a complex section.
+In this case, you could implement a component that takes input via the constructor parameters, and generates PDF content.
+Such a component can readily be used in a for loop, for example.
 All things considered, components are a useful tool to organize and reuse your code.

 ::: tip
 Components offer a lot of flexibility and extendability.
 Because of that, the QuestPDF library will receive several important updates to enhance components features even more.
 Stay tuned for slots!
 :::

-In this tutorial, we will cover a simple component that generates a random image taken from the fantastic webpage called [Lorem Picsum](https://picsum.photos/).
-To show how component's behaviour can be dynamically changed, the end result will offer optional greyscale flag.
+In this tutorial, we will create a simple component to generate a random image from the fantastic webpage called [Lorem Picsum](https://picsum.photos/).
+To show how the component's behaviour can be dynamically changed, an optional `greyscale` flag can be specified in the component constructor.

-Additionally, the constructor of the template is going to offer of showing only greyscale images.

 ```csharp
 //interface